pivotal/blog/content/post/upgrade_2.2-2.3_on_nsx-t.md

-_Operations Manager 2.3 introduces the capability to manage the full lifecycle of the membership of the NSX-T load balancer pools, which relieves customers of the burden of manually assigning VMs to server pools.
-This allows uninterrupted availability of the foundation even during upgrades, re-deploys, and IP address re-assignment._
+_Operations Manager 2.3 introduces the capability to manage the full lifecycle of the membership of the NSX-T load balancer pools, which relieves customers of the responsibility of manually assigning VMs to server pools.
+This allows uninterrupted availability of the BOSH instance group VMs that use NSX-T load balancers even during upgrades, re-deploys, and IP address re-assignment._

-_To enable these features, one must migrate membership from out-of-band VM assignment to BOSH-managed assignment.
+_To enable these features without downtime for deployments using Operations Manager 2.2, one must migrate membership from out-of-band VM assignment to BOSH-managed assignment prior to upgrading to Operations Manager 2.3.
 This blog post describes that migration process._

 ## 0. Procedure